MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 Look over the results of the `G26` print and note where adjustments are needed.

 To edit a single point move the nozzle close to the point that needs adjustment.
-Issue a `G29 P4 T` [[L][noLcd]].
+Issue a `G29 P4 T`.
 The head will move to nearest point.
 Use the encoder wheel to change the value. **The nozzle will not change height during this process.**

 To edit multiple points move the nozzle close to the first point and issue `G29 P4 T Rxx` where `xx` is the number of points you want to edit.
 You can look at the host interface screen to see where in the grid you are currently editing.